NEW: President Barack Obama says victims were "innocent people with everything to live for"

 U.S. President Barack Obama said Saturday that the United States is still accounting for Americans who may have been inside the hotel.

-Speaking in Malaysia, Obama said that thanks to the swift action of Malian and other security forces, lives were saved.
-He said the victims were "innocent people who had everything to live for."
+Speaking in Malaysia, U.S. President Barack Obama said swift action of Malian and other security forces saved lives.
+He said the victims were “innocent people who had everything to live for.”

 Mali’s struggle for stability